ThomasDetemmerman/FitnessFunction/ReadMe.md

 It calculates the best possible agenda for my vacation.
 This is done by calucalting a fitness value for every possible combination.

+I repeat this is just a quick written programm.
+So no proper capitalisation, variable names nor documentation.

 # Output
 ```
 // first value is fitness value.